iann0036/aws-leastprivilege/README.md

 #### --stack-name <stackname>

-The name of a deployed CloudFormation stack to analyze.
+The stack name or stack ID of a deployed CloudFormation stack to analyze.
 You must specify either this option or `-i, --input-filename`.

 #### --skip-update-policy